cbare/cbare.github.io/_posts/2018-08-23-data-health-tech-companies.md

 [MultiScale Health](https://www.multiscalehn.com/) is a Seattle company founded by a pair of Amazon alumni in partnership with Providence St. Joseph Health that's positioning itself as a health data broker.
 "The company partners with health systems to bring their internal data onto a cloud platform, which lets the systems have easy access to that data and build new applications on top of it."

  * [MultiScale Health, aiming to ‘liberate’ healthcare data](https://www.geekwire.com/2018/tech-vets-launch-multiscale-health-aiming-liberate-healthcare-data-real-time-platform/)

+## Orig3n

+Boston-based [Orig3n](https://orig3n.com/) sells DNA tests related to fitness and nutrition.
+“Empowering everyone with actionable insights about wellness through DNA Testing...” sounds vaguely familiar.
+But, not a data play: “Privacy is of the utmost importance at #Orig3n; your data is never sold or shared.”

 ## Pathway Genomics